islamkamalx1/The-Wild-Oasis/README.md

 # The Wild Oasis

-The Wild Oasis is an hotel management system built with React js and supabase from the backend part
+The Wild Oasis is a hotel management system built with React js and supabase for the backend part

 ## Features